marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ```

 # Difference between Integration and Functional Tests
-If you read the previous article about [integration tests](2018-12-01-integration-tests-with-testcontainers.md) you may ask: what is actual difference?
+If you read the previous article about [integration tests](2018-12-01-integration-tests-with-testcontainers.md), you may ask: What is actual difference?
-These two types of tests may be pretty similar.
-I can highlight the most important differences:
+These two types of tests may be pretty similar, I will highlight the most important differences:
-* in FunctionalTests you are not allowed to use any production code,
+* In FunctionalTests, you are not allowed to use any production code.
-* all actions need to be done by public interfaces of your system (e.g. don't create anything directly inside database),
+* All actions need to be done by public interfaces of your system (e.g. nothing is created directly inside the database),
-* inside functional tests you should test happy paths, not corner cases.
-In contrast inside integration tests you can simulate e.g. timeouts, bad responses. etc.
+* Inside functional tests should test happy paths, not corner cases.
+In contrast, inside integration tests can simulate e.g. timeouts, bad responses. etc.

-# Advantages of Functional Tests
+# Advantages of functional tests
-For me, the biggest advantages of Functional Tests are:
+For me, the biggest advantages of functional tests are:
-* We are able to test the service as black box.
-It means that that when you have a good functional tests coverage, you are able to make a deep refactoring without changing functional tests.
+* We are able to test the service as black-box, meaning that that when you have a good functional tests coverage, you are able to make a deep refactoring without changing functional tests.
-* It gives developers pretty big confidence that code does what it should do.
+* It gives developers pretty big confidence that the code does what it should do.

 # Disadvantages of Functional Tests
 * I need to admit that writing functional tests can be time consuming.
 Especially when something doesn't work as expected, debugging became much harder.
 * Because functional tests are running service and dependencies (like database, queues) as docker images, we need to run it at least once.
 Usually it slow.
-* In ideal world we should run a new containers for each test.
-But it would be way too slow.
-So we need to run it once for all tests.
-If functional tests are written in a bad way, they can make tests interfering each other.
+* In an ideal world, we should run new containers for each test, but it would be way too slow.
+So, we need to run it once for all tests.
+If functional tests are written in a bad way, they can make tests interfere each other.
-It is critical that tests uses different object identifiers, clean state after test.
+It is critical that tests use different object identifiers and there is clean state after the test.

 # Summary
-I find Functional Tests as very interesting concept.
-TestContainers library make it possible to use this concept inside java world.
+I find functional tests to be a interesting concept.
+TestContainers library make it possible to use this concept inside Java world.
-It can be pretty expensive to implement it, but it also gives you a big confidence that system still works during deep refactoring.
+It can be pretty expensive to implement it, but it also gives you big confidence that a system still works during deep refactoring.